 Here's how to talk to donors about giving during times of uncertainty.

-2020 has presented unique challenges for fundraisers.
+The past few years have presented unique challenges for fundraisers.

 Your organization’s needs may have changed, but has the way your donors give adapted to your current circumstances?
 You may be wondering, how can you work with donors to find ways to give that meet their needs, and also provide essential support for your organization?